Islamiaah/Medical-Appointments-EDA/README.md

 # Medical-Appointments-EDA
 Practice Exploratory Data analysis of medical appointments and the rate and relationship to NoShow

+## Data Dictionary

+PatientId - Identification of a patient
+AppointmentID - Identification of each appointment Gender - Male or Female .
+Female is the greater proportion, woman takes way more care of they health in comparison to man.
+DataMarcacaoConsulta
+The day of the actuall appointment, when they have to visit the doctor.
+05 - DataAgendamento
+The day someone called or registered the appointment, this is before appointment of course.
+06 - Age
+How old is the patient.
+07 - Neighbourhood
+Where the appointment takes place.
+08 - Scholarship
+True of False .
+Observation, this is a broad topic, consider reading this article https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia
+09 - Hipertension
+True or False
+10 - Diabetes
+True or False
+Alcoholism
+True or False
+Handcap
+True or False
+SMS_received
+1 or more messages sent to the patient.
+No-show
+True or False.

 ## Insights
 - From this dataset, women booked the most appointments, over 50% more than men.
 - With age distribution wider than men, which includes some outliers.